Ludwig Haberlandt

-Ludwig Haberlandt (1 February 1885 – 22 July 1932) is known as a father of hormonal contraception.
+Ludwig Haberlandt (1 February 1885 – 22 July 1932) was an Austrian scientist, who is known as a father of hormonal contraception.
 In 1921 he carried out experiments on rabbits and he demonstrated a temporary hormonal contraception in a female by transplanting ovaries from a second, pregnant, animal.

 His father was the eminent botanist, Gottlieb Haberlandt, plant tissue culture theorist and visionary; his grandfather was the European 'soybean' pioneer and trailblazer Friedrich J. Haberlandt.

-In 1930 he began clinical trials after successful production of a hormonal preparation, Infecundin®, by the G. Richter Company in Budapest, Hungary.
+Supported by the Rockefeller Foundation he began clinical trials in 1930 after successful production of a hormonal preparation, Infecundin®, by the G. Richter Company in Budapest, Hungary.
 He ended his 1931 book, Die hormonale Sterilisierung des weiblichen Organismus, with a visionary claim: 'Unquestionably, practical application of the temporary hormonal sterilization in women would markedly contribute to the ideal in human society already enunciated a generation earlier by Sigmund Freud (1898).
 Theoretically, one of the greatest triumphs of mankind would be the elevation of procreation into a voluntary and deliberate act.'
 He was hounded for his views on reproductive biology up to his death from either suicide, or heart attack.